nautobot/community/README.md

 # Nautobot Community

-This is a central repository of community related initiatives and content.
+This is a central repository of community-related initiatives and content for the Nautobot open source community.

 # Content

-See all community related content [here](content/README.md).
-All are welcome to submit PRs to have their content listed here too.
+Here you will find an index of communit-focused content including blogs, videos, presentations, and more.
+All are welcome to submit PRs to have their content listed here, too!

+Content will live in the `contents/` directory.

+Please visit the [Content Library](content/README.md) to get started.

 # Meetings

-See more about Nautobot Community Meetings [here](meetings/README.md).
+Community meetings will be held monthly on Slack.

+Please visit the [Nautobot Community Meetings](meetings/README.md) to learn more such as how we will run the meetings and how you can participate.

-# Come Join Us
+# Come Join Us on Slack

-Feel free to swing by the Network to Code Slack workspace (channel `#nautobot`).
-[Sign up here](https://slack.networktocode.com).
+Please join the conversation at `#nautobot` in the Network to Code community on Slack.
+Signup at [slack.networktocode.com](https://slack.networktocode.com).